State police (United States): Types of state police agencies

 Alaska and Arkansas are the only states with both a highway patrol and a state police.
 The Alaska Highway Patrol is a bureau of the Alaska State Troopers while the Arkansas Highway Patrol is the uniformed patrol division of the Arkansas State Police.
 A separate Arkansas Highway Police exists as part of the Arkansas Department of Transportation but exists as a work-zone and commercial vehicle enforcement agency.
 The New Hampshire Highway Patrol, also a commercial vehicle enforcement agency, has since been merged into the New Hampshire State Police as Troop G - Commercial Vehicle Enforcement.

 The California State Police (CSP) was a division of the California Department of General Services, and was a security police agency which merged with the California Highway Patrol in 1995; following this, the California Highway Patrol assumed security police responsibilities in addition to its highway patrol duties.

 Pennsylvania formed a State Highway Patrol in 1923 within the Department of Highways to enforce the vehicle laws of Pennsylvania's burgeoning highway system.
 The State Highway Patrol was merged with the State Police on June 29, 1937.

 The Texas State Police was formed during the administration of Texas Governor Edmund J. Davis on July 22, 1870, to combat crime associated with Reconstruction statewide in Texas.
 It worked primarily against racially based crimes, and included black police officers, which caused howls of protest from former slave owners (and future segregationists).
 It was dissolved by order of the legislature on April 22, 1873.
 The Texas Highway Patrol currently performs statewide police functions.
+The Texas Special Police was a statewide auxiliary police force and was also disbanded with the Texas State Police.